 But the Lord said to him, “Go, because this man is my chosen instrument to carry my name before Gentiles and kings and the people of Israel.
 For I will show him how much he must suffer for the sake of my name.

-From the moment of Paul’s conversion, he was enrolled in the school of suffering.
 So, now we will follow Paul throughout the course of His education and see what we can glean from his experiences.
-Right off the bat, Jesus signed Paul up for this class.
 What goes around, they say, comes around.
-We mustn’t forget that Paul had been used as an instrument of the devil to inflict great suffering on the church.
-Sure enough, suffering, for the sake of the gospel, was a hallmark throughout Paul’s ministry.
+Remember that prior to His encounter with Christ, Paul had been used as an instrument of the devil to inflict great suffering on the church.
+It’s not surprising then that from the moment of Paul’s conversion, Jesus would enlist Paul in the school of suffering.
+Read about this in Acts 9:1-16).
+Suffering, for the sake of the gospel, was a hallmark throughout Paul’s ministry.
 He neither bragged nor whined about it—he just stated it as fact.
 The reason he suffered was so that the Gentiles would hear the gospel.
 Although, he never lost his love or zeal for the souls of his own people—the Jews (Romans 9:1-3).

 At the end of his three years with the saints at Ephesus, the Holy Spirit reminded Paul that imprisonment and afflictions were coming at every turn.
 Nevertheless, he could not be detoured because he was resolved to finish the race.
 Looking forward to the joy to come when he reached the finish line surely must have helped him to keep his eyes on the prize (Hebrews 12:1-2; Philippians 3:12-14).